← Back to Processors

 Which one is better?

-The AMD Ryzen 5 7600 is the better buy for most people - its 5.1 GHz boost clock crushes the 4.6 GHz of the 5600X.
+The AMD Ryzen 5 7600 is the better buy for most people - its maximum clock speed of 5.1 GHz crushes the Ryzen 5 5600X's 4.6 GHz.
+That said, grab the 5600X if you want to save money and are okay with a slightly lower performance - it's an impressive budget option.

 Who should buy each?

-Choose the AMD Ryzen 5 7600 if: you want top-tier gaming performance, need integrated graphics, or are planning for future upgrades.
+Choose the AMD Ryzen 5 7600 if: you want top-notch gaming performance, need future-proofing with DDR5 and PCIe 5.0, or plan to run demanding applications.

 Conclusion